khouilid/Covid_19/README.md

 # Covid_19
-site web can help you to test covir19 lien : https://covidtest2020.imfast.io/
+site web can help you to test covid 19 lien : https://covidtest2020.imfast.io/